 Maps and audio guides that are available at the entrance for six Euros, do make it a bit easier, though.
 Still, you will be overwhelmed by the sheer size of the place and the time you need to see it all.

 TIP: Bring a bottle of water and bear in mind that toilets and machines for coffee and snacks are only available at two points in the palace.
 It’s also good to have some change.

-Whether you are in the Hall of the Two Sisters or the Hall of the Kings, the Golden Room or the Patio of the Lions, you will be in awe by the mastery of craftsmen who turned these arches and ceilings into a true work of art.
-So many details, tiles with numerous patterns (I took so many photos of tiles!), typical Arabian windows, greenery and fountains.
+Whether you are in the Hall of the Two Sisters or the Hall of the Kings, the Golden Room, or the Patio of the Lions, you will be in awe of the mastery of craftsmen who turned these arches and ceilings into a true work of art.
+So many details, tiles with numerous patterns (I took so many photos of tiles!), typical Arabian windows, greenery, and fountains.

 Then you remember the symmetry the architects used 7 centuries ago or façade reflections in small ponds for getting the impression of a much larger space.
 Even a laic like me is aware of the grandeur of the castle before me!
-Also, it’s not that hard to spot different styles once you enter the Carlos V palace who added this building to the complex after Alhambra was conquered by the Christians.
+Also, it’s not that hard to spot different styles once you enter the Carlos V palace which was added to the complex after Alhambra was conquered by the Christians.

 The Albaicin neighborhood is the oldest in Granada.
 There was the Moorish court with heavy fortification on the hill in the 11th century, that is long gone.
 Only a few remains can be seen, among others the Elvira Gate.
 This is where more than 30 mosques stood once, that were later either demolished or turned into churches.
 There are only a few bell-towers (that used to be minarets) or writings in Arabic to remind us of the town long gone.